mcne65/rmotr.github.io/_posts/2015-10-20-advanced-python-programming-course.md

 * A good internet connection.
 Ideally you have 4G in case your main connection fails.
 * A webcam.
 You won't be excluded if you don't have one, but provides a great experience.

-<h2 id="will-you-provide-any-certificate">Will you provide any certificate?</h2>
+<h2 id="will-you-provide-any-certificate">Will you get any certificate?</h2>

 We don't provide "paper" certificates.
 We consider that **the most important credential for every coder is her/his Github profile**.
-After you finish this course you'll have **your profile filled with open source software**.
+After finishing this course you'll have **your profile filled with open source software**.
 You'll have a ton of experience to support it too.

-**We also offer our recommendation** for whatever reason you might need it.
-Either to apply for a school or a job, etc.
+**We also offer our recommendation** for whatever reason you might need it, either to apply for a school or a job, etc.

 <h2 id="get-in-touch">Questions?
 Comments?
 Get in touch.</h2>